fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 when you extrapolate beyond the range of the data.
 We can see it in the

-conditional response plot is we set extrap
+conditional response plot is we set extrap to a high

 number.